tensorzero/tensorzero/examples/haiku-hidden-preferences/README.md

 To get started, create a `.env` file with your OpenAI API key (`OPENAI_API_KEY`) and run the following command.
 Docker Compose will launch the TensorZero Gateway and a test ClickHouse database.

+You should set `CLICKHOUSE_URL=http://localhost:8123/tensorzero` in the shell environment your notebook will run in.

 ```bash
 docker compose up
 ```